 Atomic force microscopy (AFM) measurements were conducted starting with 1.2% (w/v) solutions of 1-4 that were then rapidly diluted (to 0.0006% w/v) and drop casted on a mica substrate to investigate the size and topography of any selfassembled fibers formed under such conditions (SI-5.1).
-We have previously shown that AFM measurements on fibers formed from dilute drop-cast solutions yield comparable information to more experimentally challenging cryogenic transmission electron microscopy (cryo-TEM) and in situ small angle neutron scattering (SANS) methods.
-[25] No fibers were found for compounds 1 and 4, which is in line with the observation that they did not selfassemble into gels.
+We have previously shown that AFM measurements on fibers formed from dilute drop-cast solutions yield comparable information to more experimentally challenging cryogenic transmission electron microscopy (cryo-TEM) and in situ small angle neutron scattering (SANS) methods.[27]
+No fibers were found for compounds 1 and 4, which is in line with the observation that they did not self-assemble into gels.
 Compound 2 formed fibers with a diameter of 12.2±0.5 nm (in the dark) and when irradiated with 365 nm light the diameter of the fibers reduced to 7.2±0.4 nm, as measured by AFM (Figure 4b).
-Similarly, compound 3 formed fibers with a diameter of 13.4±0.5 nm (in the dark) and 4.7±0.3 nm (after irradiation with 365 nm).
+Similarly, compound 3 formed thin sheet-like fibers with a diameter of 13.4±0.5 nm (in the dark) and 4.7±0.3 nm (after irradiation with 365 nm).
+On all occasions, the fibers appear longer than the maximum scan size used (5 x 5 μm).
 Scanning electron microscopy (SEM) was used to image the structures formed from 1-4 when more concentrated 1.2% (w/v) solutions (in the dark) were drop-cast onto silica (SI-5.2).
 The desiccated gels from 2 and 3 showed fiber-like surfaces, while the precipitates from compounds 1 and 4 were found to have crystal-like surfaces (SI-5.2.1, SI-5.2.4).
-If the solutions were irradiated with 365 nm light prior to being dropcast, the morphology observed for 2 and 3 changed from fibrous to crystalline, consistent with disassembly (see SI-5.2.2, SI-5.2.3).
+If the solutions were irradiated with 365 nm light prior to being drop-cast, the morphology observed for 2 and 3 changed from fibrous to crystalline, consistent with disassembly (see SI-5.2.2, SI-5.2.3).

-The combination of TEM and cryo-TEM techniques were applied to investigate in more detail the structural changes in the self-assembly of 2 and 3 before and after illumination with 365 nm light (SI-5.3).
+The combination of TEM and cryo-TEM techniques were used to investigate the structural changes in the self-assembly of 2 and 3 before and after illumination with 365 nm light (SI-5.3).
 When comparing the cryo-TEM micrographs of the fibers from gels formed by 2 at 1.2% (w/v) in water before (Figure 4c) and after irradiation with 365 nm light (Figure 4d), a clear "thinning" of the fibers is observed, as the 29±7 nm wide sheets narrow down to 13±2 nm.
 These results are qualitatively consistent with the AFM analysis above, given that the latter are presumably dried out.
 This data is supported by conventional TEM analysis on 1.2% (w/v) solutions of 2 (SI-5.3.2).
 Compounds 1 and 4 did not show any fiber-like aggregates under these conditions.
-TEM analysis of 3 was less conclusive; conventional TEM did not show fibers but rather spherical, perhaps micellarlike objects prior to illumination that disintegrated upon illumination with 365 nm light (SI-5.3.3).
-The cryo-TEM micrographs of 3 before illumination showed very wide (≈ 400 nm) thin sheet like structures that do also become thinner (≈ 200 nm) after irradiation with 365 nm light (SI-5.3.6).
+TEM analysis of 3 was less conclusive; conventional TEM did not show fibers but rather spherical, perhaps micellar-like objects prior to illumination that disintegrated upon illumination with 365 nm light (SI-5.3.3).
+The cryo-TEM micrographs of 3 before illumination showed very wide (≈ 400 nm) thin sheet like structures that do also become thinner (≈ 200 nm) after irradiation with 365 nm light (SI-5.3.6), which appear in some cases less than 1 μm long.